 There was nothing much I could do for Judge Leverett.
 Dr. Madison had injected a stimulant and the Judge was resting comfortably.
-I waited with him until the trained nurse arrived and then I made Louise come home with Tom and me
+I waited with him until the trained nurse arrived and then I made Louise come home with Tom and me.
 So much had happened and so quickly, that I actually forgot the committee was meeting that evening to select the supervisor for Visiting Nurses.
 Only when Esther called to warn me to stay at home, did I realize that the important occasion was upon us.
-We made a nervous trio, Louise and Tom and I, waiting for the phone
+We made a nervous trio, Louise and Tom and I, waiting for the phone to ring.

 It came at last, E. Arthur Reynolds himself ordering me to appear before the committee at once.
 I slapped my hat on and ran to my car.
-In a minute, I was there.
-Esther was waiting stepped into the meeting room, there was a burst of applause.
-E. Arthur Reynolds got heavily to his feet and officially announced that I was the new supervisor.

-outside for me.
-"You won!"
+In a min-ute, I was there.
+Esther was waiting outside for me.
 "You won!" she said happily.
 "You're appointed.
 And guess what?

-Retta Farrell and Reynolds both spoke

-for you.
-They actually got up on

-their feet and recommended you!"
+Retta Farrell and Reynolds both spoke for you.
+They actually got up on their feet and recommended you!"